 For teaching the sixes, having six eggs in three colors shows the children "at a glance" that three times six is the same as eighteen.
 Awesome manipulatives.

 Seven Swans a Swimming!
 What else comes in sevens?
 In the spiritual world there are many things: seven capital virtues, seven capital sins, seven sacraments, etc.

 I can't think of much else that we count in sevens.
 Plain skip counting can be a help, but I find that it really helps to have something to count, since multiplication is "fast addition".

-Skip counting by eight is hard, but by the time students have learned the other multiplication tables this far they have learned most of the eights table, too.
+Skip counting by eight is hard, but by your time students have learned the other multiplication tables this far they have learned most of the eights table, too.

 Using a multiplication chart is a great way to see the relationship between the different multiplication tables.

 One of our own children finally "got it" by the time a year or two passed even though he couldn't memorize the tables very well at the beginning.
 Later, in high school he knew his tables, no problem.